 I joined a league called the Rhode Island Junior Women’s Golf Association.
 It was the real deal.
 Mary-ann, my former coach, taught me valuable life lessons that I carry in my heart and on the golf course to this day.
 I dedicated the majority of my time playing in weekly tournaments, receiving lessons from professional instructors, and making new friends who shared my passion for golf.
 My father said to me, “You might have found your sport.”
 His words turned out to be true (thanks dad!).

-Here are some of the important life lessons that I’ve learned through throughout my golf career that every woman golfer should have the opportunity to learn:
+Here are some of the important life lessons that golf has taught me that every woman golfer should have the opportunity to learn:

 - Learning to Accept the Uncontrollable